BecksterScience/AdvancedPythonProject/README.md

 - WordCloud generation
 - Interactive menu for easy access to all features
 - Support for Jaccard similarity approximation
+- Implementation Details:
+  - MinHash for probabilistic hashing and fixed-length signatures
+  - LSH for clustering similar signatures into buckets
+  - Parallelized MinHash signature generation across 12 CPU cores
+  - TF-IDF vectorization with 5,000 term vocabulary
+  - KMeans clustering with k=10 clusters
+  - PCA for dimensionality reduction and visualization
+  - Word count analysis for cluster interpretation

 ## Getting Started